kaedeaki/Sudan_HealthCare/README.md

 The goal is to create a robust and scalable solution for predicting disease outbreaks and improving healthcare resource allocation through:

--**Data Collection & Preprocessing**: Gathering historical and geospatial data while ensuring data quality.
+1. **Data Collection & Preprocessing**: Gathering historical and geospatial data while ensuring data quality.
--**Exploratory Data Analysis (EDA)**: Identifying patterns, trends, and high-risk regions.
+2. **Exploratory Data Analysis (EDA)**: Identifying patterns, trends, and high-risk regions.
 Visualization with PowerBI and Tableau.
--**Supervised Learning Models**: Developing predictive models to forecast disease outbreaks and determination of accessibility to healthcare facilities.
+3. **Supervised Learning Models**: Developing predictive models to forecast disease outbreaks and determination of accessibility to healthcare facilities.
      -**Forecast disease outbreaks**:
      -**Accessibility to healthcare facilities (Logisctic Regression)** : Test Accuracy 98%, Train Accuracy 90%
--**Deployment**: Creating an interactive web application for prediction of malaria and accessibility to healthcare professionals.
+4. **Deployment**: Creating an interactive web application for prediction of malaria and accessibility to healthcare professionals.